jakob-schuster/find-cdr3/readme.md

 # 🔎 find-cdr3

 A fast program for extracting CDR3 regions from immunoglobulin sequences. [igblast](https://www.ncbi.nlm.nih.gov/igblast/) also does this, but it's slow and performs operations we're not interested in.
-This program is a stripped-down, sped-up version of igblast for our specific use case.
+This program is a stripped-down, hopefully sped-up version of igblast for our specific use case.
 Around 91.4% of `find-cdr3`'s results perfectly match igblast's; the rest are only very slight variations due to different alignment path strategies.

 ## 🧭 Usage